 Do you feel like you’re carrying around the weight of the world on your shoulders?
 It’s time to free yourself up by figuring out what’s in your emotional backpack.
-I have no doubt that your shoulders will feel lighter once we’re done!
+I have no doubt that your shoulders will feel lighter once you do!

 When it’s back to school time kids across the country get out their backpacks and decide exactly what needs to go in them.
-The key in this process is not to have too much in a backpack or it’ll be too heavy and bog them down.
+The key in this process is not to have too much in a backpack or it’ll be too heavy, weigh them down and hurt their backs.

-I want you to do the same, friend.
-Not with a literal backpack but figuratively speaking with your emotional backpack and the things you carry around in your life.
+I want you to do the same, friend, and decide what you need in your backpack.
+No, not a literal backpack but figuratively speaking with your emotional backpack and the things you carry around in your life.
 Not exactly sure what I’m talking about?
 Let me explain.

 While you may not be able to see or feel it, you’re carrying a backpack around on your back.
 Much like a student preparing for school you get to choose what you put inside your backpack.